 Authorities later accused Bundy of conspiracy to commit an offense against the United States, assault on a federal law officer by use of a deadly and dangerous weapon, interference with commerce by extortion and obstruction of justice.

 Cliven Bundy was the leader of the movement to extort the federal government into returning his cattle, the indictment said.

 In 2016, Ryan and Ammon Bundy were among those who took part in a 41-day occupation of the Malheur National Wildlife Refuge in Oregon after gathering outside for a demonstration to support two ranchers who were convicted of arson, and in defiance of federal land policies.

 One man was killed during an attempted traffic stop weeks into the occupation of a vacant building on the refuge.
-Police said he was reaching for a gun after emerging from an SUV; prosecutors said the shooting was justified.
+Police said he was reaching for a gun; prosecutors said the shooting was justified.
 The standoff ended after the last holdouts surrendered to authorities.

-Before the final surrender, federal agents arrested the elder Bundy in the 2014 case; he did not take part in the 2016 standoff.
+Before the final surrender, federal agents arrested the elder Bundy, who did not take part in the 2016 standoff.